qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. tip:: **Quickly toggle snapping**

-   You can quickly enable or disable snapping by pressing :kbd:`S` at any time while you're in the map view.
+   You can quickly enable or disable snapping by clicking the |snapping| :sup:`Enable Snapping` icon or pressing :kbd:`S` at any time while you're in the map view.

 Snapping tolerance can be set in ``pixels`` or ``map units`` (the units of the map view).
 While in the **Advanced** layer selection mode, it is possible to use